Land Development Code Reform

 The Land Development Code (LDC) regulates how land throughout Louisville Metro is used and built upon.
 The LDC Reform is an equity-focused approach to revise the LDC consistent with Plan 2040, allow for increased housing choices and opportunities in new and existing neighborhoods, create procedures and regulations that are easier to use, and increase the quality of life by reducing the concentration of environmental hazards near housing.

 Work to reform the LDC began in the summer of 2020 with Louisville Metro Council's passage of Resolution 082, series 2020.
-The Reform continues to move forward and plans outlining the content under consideration, and strategies for outreach and engaging with the community in 2022-2023 are now available.
+The Reform continues to move forward and plans outlining the content under consideration, and strategies for outreach and engaging with the community are available by clicking the button below:

 LDC Reform Program and Engagement Plan 2022-2023